 Some combines disable auto header height functions when set to road mode and do not remember the settings when put back into field mode.
 Ensure auto header height and auto lateral tilt settings are enabled prior to operating the header again.

 21.5 - Prepare the Header for Transport on Cart or Trailer

-- 1. Retract the hydraulic tilt cylinder to tilt the header back. - 2.
-Remove the crop dividers as shown below.
+1. Retract the hydraulic tilt cylinder to tilt the header back.